ComposableFi/composable/frontend/ui-picasso/README.md

 There are multiple scripts ready to use on your first tryout.

-- `yarn dev` to launch the development server
+- `yarn start` to launch the development server
 - `yarn build` to build production
 - `yarn lint` to run the linter